Papa Bear Awards 2012

 Q: How does the PBA work?

-* An exception has been made this year for the category *best story of 2011*.
-See Q: How does the nomination for *best story of 2011* work?
+* An exception is the category *best story of 2016*.
+See Q: How does the nomination for *best story of 2016* work?

 Q: How do I know which stories are eligible?